AlirezaHPC/365-examples-from-JavaScript/README.md

 235: Define a function of type IIFES that receives a number from the input and displays even numbers before it.
 236: Define a function of type IIFES that displays numbers from 0 to 100.
-237: Write a program that receives information about three students, including first and last name, age, place of residence, and field of study (map), and then check for the city key in all three maps.
+237: Write a program that receives information about one students, including first and last name, age, place of residence, and field of study (map), and then check for the city key in map.

 238: Write a program that has a function that receives and sets the name of 15 students, then receives a name from the input and checks if the name is in the namespace.
 239: Define a function of Arrow Function that receives a number from the input and if there is a number 5 in this number, replace it with 2 and return the resulting number.